baxterwells/Portfolio/README.md

 # Portfolio
-This is a portfolio to demonstrate my projects and accomplishments.
+This is a portfolio that demonstrates my projects and accomplishments.